mohanmanju/Result-analysis/README.md

 # Result-analysis
-Web application for result analysis for our college result
+Web application for result analysis of our college result